elivz/vz_average.ee_addon/README.markdown

 ### current_by = [ip|member]

-Only show data for the current user, as determined by either IP address or member ID.
+Only show data for the current user, as determined by either IP address or logged in member ID.
+If you set this to `member` and there is no logged in member, all tags will return `0`.

 ### member_id = [integer]